pac-dev/AmbientGardenAlbum/Readme.md

 Musically, I tried to escape sounds commonly associated with generative music.
 The album is based on microtonal harmony and just-intonation, played by organic-sounding, physically modeled instruments which are heavily layered.
 The result is a deep style of ambient, with ethereal and classical influences.

-## Listen to a pre-built version of the album
+## Build the album

-You can hear the album on [Spotify](https://open.spotify.com/album/6RPvBkBjCymWOk7BeONDv4) and [Apple Music](https://music.apple.com/us/album/a-walk-through-the-ambient-garden/1732863542).
 This repository only contains the source code to re-create the album, the nerd way.

-## Build the album

 The build script has 2 requirements:

 - Deno, to run JS code.
 You can download it as a [single binary](https://github.com/denoland/deno/releases) or [install it properly](https://docs.deno.com/runtime/manual) if you prefer.
 - [FFmpeg.](https://ffmpeg.org/download.html), for audio encoding.